jmd395-jayasankari/readme/Readme.md

 *Inputs* :

--Source schema and table
+- Source schema and table
--Sink schema and table
+- Sink schema and table
--DataFrame with source data
+- DataFrame with source data
--Incremental column
+- Incremental column
--Primary key
+- Primary key
--Selected columns
+- Selected columns

 *Outputs* :
-Writes all rows to the sink with metadata.
+- Writes all rows to the sink with metadata.
-Appends a full-load log entry
+- Appends a full-load log entry

 *Behavior* :